 If you had told us 20 years ago that Mark Wahlberg would be an Academy Award-nominated actor, a respectable leading man and one of the most lovable screen presences in the film industry, we'd probably say, "What, that guy with the Funky Bunch?"
 But after making his cinematic debut with an endearing Shakespeare love letter called Renaissance Man in 1994, "Marky Mark" Wahlberg churned out one solid performance after another, earning his star status and our admiration.

 His latest film, 2 Guns, pairs Wahlberg with Denzel Washington in a gleefully sadistic caper comedy about two dangerous criminals with a secret: they're each, unbeknownst to each other, undercover cops trying to bring the other one down.
-Before you see 2 Guns in theaters, we wanted to remind you of all the excellent, sometimes brilliant but always engaging performance Mark Wahlberg has given over the years with this, our picks for The Top 10 Mark Wahlberg Movies!
+Before you see 2 Guns in theaters, we wanted to remind you of all the excellent, sometimes brilliant but always engaging performance Mark Wahlberg has given over the years with this, our picks for The Best Mark Wahlberg Movies!

 (And yes, we've seen The Other Guys.
 We didn't like it as much as you did.
 Feel free to complain in the comments below.)